POTUSAITEJA/Stress-concentration-factor-calculator/README.md

 # Primary Stress Profile Web-Based Application
-link for this web based application: https://primary-stress-profile.streamlit.app <br>
+link for this web based application:
 This project is a web-based application that utilizes parametric equations developed by Yusuf Kiyak, Mauro Madia, and Uwe Zerbst to calculate primary stress profiles in welded joints.
 The application takes geometrical parameters of the welded joint as input, including weld attachment length (h), weld toe radius (ρ), flank angle in degrees (α), and plate thickness (T).
 The application calculates weld toe stress concentration factor (Kt) and through-thickness stress distributions based on the input parameters.
 The resulting thickness profile can be saved in an Excel sheet with a user-specified name.

 ## Features